rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 minimal-blog-platform-react
 September 19, 2016
-Building A Minimal Blogging Platform with React.js Every developer is allowed to code their own custom blogging platform once without embarrassment, twice no way.
-Admittedly this site is my second shot at the task and although it has been a lot of fun I'm definitely having a laugh.
-This second attempt feels pretty good, see what you think!
+Building A Minimal Blogging Platform with React.js Everyone does blogging differently, this site is my second shot at coding myself a blogging platform.
+This is largely an exercise in getting more familiar with React.
 <!--no banner-->
 !!!